 Table 6.
-Comparative summary of the costs of liquefaction technologies.
+Comparative summary of the costs of liquefaction technologies for 5 TPD plant.

 Weighing up the technical, operational, and economic characteristics, at least the following objectives shall be kept in mind:

 - Process simplicity

 - Easy operation and maintenance

 - Safety

 - Low costs

 - High reliability

 - Scalability / modularity